TatyanaMardvilko/mlzoomcamp-2022-01-pensive-ride/README.md

 This is a Midterm project for ML Zoomcamp 2022 (TODO: apply everything we learned)

 ## Dataset
-This project based on (https://www.kaggle.com/datasets/whenamancodes/students-performance-in-exams?resource=download)
+This project based on [Students Perfomans in Exams](https://www.kaggle.com/datasets/whenamancodes/students-performance-in-exams?resource=download)